Help us improve your experience.

 DHCP and PPPoE subscriber access modules are supported for packets carried over dynamic-bridged generic routing encapsulation (GRE) tunnels.
 Dynamic-bridged generic routing encapsulation (GRE) tunnels and the Wi-Fi access gateway support interface stacks for VLAN-tagged and untagged subscribers.
 Subscriber features such as authentication, address assignment, Class of service (CoS), dynamic and service profiles for DHCP subscribers, lawful intercept, firewall filters, and change of authorization (CoA) are supported.

-Scaling limitations of pseudowire subscriber interface devices (psn IFDs) require that multiple tunnels share the same PS n IFD.
+Scaling limitations of pseudowire subscriber interface devices (psn IFDs) require multiple tunnels to share the same psn IFD.
 The pseudowire is a virtual device that is stacked above the logical tunnel anchor point on the physical interface (the IFD).

-The PS n IFD used to service dynamic GRE tunnel terminations cannot be simultaneously used to service MPLS pseudowire terminations.
+The system does not allow a psn IFD used for dynamic GRE tunnel termination to service MPLS pseudowire termination.
 Subscriber services and lawful intercept are supported only at the IP demultiplexing (demux) interface level.

 Note: